inferno67/PDF-Utility/README.md

 ## Requirements

 This tool requires Python 3.x and the PyPDF2 library.
-You can install the dependency using pp:
+You can install the dependency using pi
+p:

 ```bash
 pip install PyPDF2